arinze96/reeple-assessment-arinze-edmund/README.md

 ### API

 Reeple uses a currency exchange rate API to fetch the latest rates.
-You may need to configure the API endpoint and key in the application for production use.
 Technologies Used

 1. React Native: A framework for building native apps using React.